gagibran/udemy-java-the-complete-java-developer-course/README.md

 Technically, we don't need to include a **break** in the last case (or default), because it's the end of the statement, but it's good practice to include to maintain readability of our code through consistency.

-We can use any of the primitive types in a switch statement.
+**With the exception of booleans**, we can use any of the primitive types in a switch statement.
 From JDK 7 we can also test for strings:
 ```
 public class Main {
     public static void main(String[] args) {